Indonesia: Sulawesi - July 2010

 Patience game

-Without too much effort, I try to draw them the portrait, to these small mandarin fish frightened by our presence.
+Without being too persistent, I try to draw their portrait, to these little mandarin fish frightened by our presence.

 Result: a lot of failures and only one vaguely showable picture.
-Which hardly translates the enchantment of this long wait in weightlessness, of this game of patience in an underwater twilight atmosphere.
+Which hardly translates the enchantment of this long wait in weightlessness, of this game of patience in a twilight subaquatic atmosphere.

-This is the second time in my life as a diver that I have had the chance to meet mandarin fish: in 2008, this other dive in the Philippines, on the reef of the island of Siquijor, which I had loved so much.
+This is the second time, in my diving life, that I have the chance to meet mandarin fish: there was, in 2008, this other dive in the Philippineson the reef of the island of Siquijor, which I had loved so much.